 Many of them offer a zero interest rate if you will transfer your balances to their card.
 Otherwise they will offer a low interest rate for a certain time period.
 Obviously, these offers are designed to get your business.

-The great thing is you can make this work to your advantage when negotiating credit card debt.
-I’ll show you how to take advantage of that later in this post.
+The great thing is you can make this work to your advantage when negotiating your outstanding credit card debt.
+I'll show you how to take advantage of these offers later in this post.

 - Name of the credit card company